Atulit-Singh/AI-PUBLIC-SPEAKING-COACH/README.md

 - [ ] Advanced reporting dashboard
 - [ ] Mobile application development
 - [ ] Integration with popular presentation tools

+##  My Contribution

+* Contributed as a **tester**
+* Tested different features of the application
+* Helped identify bugs and usability issues
+* Provided feedback to improve user experience

+> Note: This repository is forked from the original project.
+My role was focused on testing and feedback.